 Pros and Cons of Giving Gift Cards

-If you're considering giving gift cards this holiday season, then you need to be up to speed on the pros and cons of gift giving, as well as the laws that govern them.
+If you're considering giving gift cards, then you need to be up to speed on the pros and cons of gift giving, as well as the laws that govern them.

 Gift Cards Get a Bad Rap

 Overall, gift cards seem to be more popular among gift givers than receivers.
 Many consider gift cards to be impersonal gifts that give the impression that the gift giver is lazy.